 My job as a parent is to help my children be successful

-My high school and middle school students both have the PowerSchool app on their phones (I haven't figured out Skyward enough to see how to do a phone app, but we're only here for a semester).
-They have learned to routinely check their grades and we continue to work on how to make plans to remediate things that aren’t going so well.
+My high school and middle school students have the PowerSchool app on their phones.
+They routinely check their grades and we continue to work on how to make plans to remediate things that aren’t going so well.
 This will serve them well when they are in college—as will having practice speaking to their teachers and asking for help.

 Clearly, for me, the pros far outweigh the cons—I just have to make sure I am not micromanaging them!